Our board

 Rosie Wolfenden MBE

-Rosie is the Managing Director of Tatty Devine.
+Rosie is Co-Founder and Managing Director of Tatty Devine.
 The cult jewellery label was founded in 1999 in East London by Rosie and Harriet Vine MBE, having just graduated from art school.
-Rosie drives the business operations and manages the brand, leading a team of thirty staff, across three locations; building and retaining their jewellery production in Britain whilst representing British design on an international level.
+Rosie drives the business operations and manages the brand, leading a team of twenty staff, across three locations; building and retaining their jewellery production in Britain whilst representing British design on an international level.
+Tatty Devine loves to collaborate with artists and work closely with Art Galleries and Museums, most recently the jewellery can be found in Liberty, Tate, Royal Academy and the British Museum.
 Rosie strives to promote creativity and equality and received an MBE in 2013 for services to the Fashion Industry.
-Rosie is also a Trustee of the Rio Cinema, on the advisory board for the East End Trades Guild and a Brother of the Art Workers Guild.
+She worked for the Institute of Apprenticeships & Technical Education as a member of the Craft and Design T Level Panel helping to shape the curriculum, is also a Trustee of the Ventnor Exchange, a School Governor at Ryde School with Upper Chine and a Brother of the Art Workers Guild.

 Katherine Hall